Hospice & Palliative Care

 MJHS Institute for Innovation in Palliative Care

-Purpose: The purpose of this activity is to describe the importance of the family meeting as a best practice for advance care planning and caregiver support in hospice and palliative care.
+Purpose: The purpose of this webinar is to describe the importance of the family meeting as a best practice for advance care planning and caregiver support in hospice and palliative care.

 - Discuss best practices related to the family meeting in hospice and palliative care